Saraivinha1703/expo-graphql/README.md

-# Problems that Graphql solve:
+# Problems that GraphQL solve:

    1. Overfetching.
 With GraphQL we can filter the amount of data that is returned from our endpoints.
    2. Underfetching.
 We can pick all the data that we need with only one request.